-- The Union has a large pool of highly qualified women, which is constantly growing as (16)evidenced by the fact that 60% of university graduates are female.
-Achieving gender balance on boards is essential for an efficient use of that existing pool, which is key to addressing the Union's demographic and economic challenges.
-Thus, the underrepresentation of women on boards is a missed opportunity for Member States' economies in general and for their development and growth.
-Making full use of the existing pool of female talent would also improve the return on education for both individuals and the public sector.
-It is widely acknowledged that the presence of women on boards improves corporate governance, as team performance and the quality of decision-making are enhanced by a more diverse and collective mind-set incorporating a wider range of perspectives.
-Numerous studies have shown that diversity leads to a more proactive business model, more balanced decisions and enhanced professional standards on boards that better reflect societal realities and consumer needs.
+- (10) Europe has a large pool of highly qualified women, which is constantly growing as evidenced by the fact that 60% of university graduates are female.
+Attaining/achieving8 gender balance on company boards is essential for an efficient use of this existing human capital, which is key to addressing the Union's demographic and economic challenges.
+Thus, the under-representation of women [...] in the [...] boardrooms of publicly listed companies [...] in the EU is a missed opportunity for Member States' economies at large, as well as their development and growth.
+Making full use of the existing talent pool would also improve the return on education for both individuals and the public sector.
+It is widely acknowledged that the [...] presence of women [...] in the boardroom improves corporate governance, because team performance and the quality of decision-making [...] are enhanced by a more diverse and collective mind-set incorporating a wider range of perspectives.
+Numerous studies have shown that diversity leads to a more proactive business model, more balanced decisions and enhanced professional standards on boards that better reflect societal realities and consumers' needs.
 It also encourages innovation.
 Numerous studies have also shown that there is a positive relationship between gender diversity at top management level and a company's financial performance and profitability, resulting in substantial long-term sustainable growth.
-Achieving gender balance on boards is therefore vitally important for ensuring the Union's competitiveness in a globalised economy and would offer a comparative advantage vis-à-vis third countries. - Increasing the representation of women on boards not only affects the women appointed to boards, but also contributes to attracting female talent to the company and ensuring a greater presence of women at all levels of management and in the workforce.
-Therefore, a higher share of women on boards is likely to have a positive impact on closing both the gender employment gap and the gender pay gap.
+Attaining/achieving gender balance on company boards is therefore vitally important for ensuring Europe's economic competitiveness in a globalised economy and offers a comparative advantage vis-à-vis third countries. - (10a) Increasing the representation of women in the boardrooms of listed companies in the Union not only affects the women appointed to boards, but also contributes to attracting female talent to the company and ensuring a greater presence of women at all levels of management and in the workforce.
+Therefore, a higher share of women on company boards should have a positive impact on closing both the gender employment gap and the gender pay gap.